COVID-19 Policyholder Resources

 Billing, Payments, and Cancellations

 On March 13, 2020, MEMIC temporarily suspended non-pay cancellations, conditional renewals and non-renewals for policyholders experiencing financial hardship due to the COVID-19 pandemic.
-We will start to resume our standard cancellation procedures when the states' mandated financial grace periods expire, and any outstanding premium payment balances become due.
+As states start to lift cancellation moratoriums and financial grace period mandates, we will begin to resume our standard cancellation procedures.

-Once we resume standard cancellation procedures, policyholders with an outstanding balance will receive a notice of cancellation issued per state law(s).
-These notices provide policyholders with a certain number of days to pay outstanding amounts before the cancellation becomes effective.
+When our standard cancellation procedures resume, policies with an outstanding balance will be issued a notice of cancellation.
+These notices will be issued in accordance with applicable state law(s) and will provide policyholders with the required number of days advance notice to pay the outstanding balance before cancellation becomes effective.
 The number of advanced days' notice depends on the state laws where you have workers' compensation coverage.
 If you receive a cancellation notice and are unable to make the payment, please contact your agent or our Premium Accounting Department.